gnss-sdr/geniuss-place/_posts/2025-02-10-google-summer-code-2025-ideas-list.md

 &nbsp;

 &nbsp;

-## Project Title: Integration of SBAS (EGNOS/WAAS) in GNSS-SDR
+## Project Title: WAAS
 ### Description:

 **Large-sized project (350 h)**

-This Google Summer of Code (GSoC) project focuses on advancing the functionalities of GNSS receiver related to SBAS.
+This Google Summer of Code (GSoC) project focuses on advancing the functionalities of GNSS-SDR receivers related to WAAS.

-The primary goal for the summer is to provide a working implementation of a GNSS receiver working with SBAS signals: Signal acquisition and tracking algorithms for their specific signals.
+The primary goal for the summer is to provide a working implementation of a GNSS-SDR receiver working with WAAS signals: Signal acquisition and tracking algorithms for their specific signals.
 The outcome should be a robust GNSS receiver capable of delivering RINEX-B files and real-time navigation solutions including SBAS information.

-Implement acquisition and tracking algorithms for EGNOS signals, following the examples already implemented for other GNSS signals.
-This would facilitate research on precise positioning, safety positioning and and drone-related activities working with real signals.
+Implement acquisition and tracking algorithms for WAAS signals, following the examples already implemented for other GNSS signals.
+This would facilitate research on precise positioning, safety positioning and drone-related activities working with real signals.
 Demodulation of the navigation message, opening the door to open innovation in multi-constellation receivers.

 ### Required skills:
 Basic knowledge of digital signal processing and proficiency in C++ programming are essential.
 Familiarity with the GNU Radio framework or GNSS-SDR is considered a valuable plus.